Geetali16/Decknnaire/README.md

 # Decknnaire
-Decknnaire is a card game.
+It is a card game.